adbar/trafilatura/docs/downloads.rst

     To check for download errors you can use the exit code (0 if all pages could be downloaded, 1 otherwise) and sift through the logs if necessary.

 For more information, see `page on command-line use <usage-cli.html>`_.

+Setting up a SOCKS proxy as described above also works when Trafilatura is used on the command-line.

 Enforcing politeness rules